I shall begin this post with a…

 My trigger point

-ATVI has spent 2H 2017 consolidating in a fixed range that only broke out after the New Year on the Overwatch League launch and broader market uptrend.
-I initiated a small position on the breakout on a bet it will move subsequently higher and settle in a new range.
+ATVI has spent 2H 2017 consolidating in a fixed range that only broke out after the New Year.
+This was due to the Overwatch League launch and broader market uptrend.
+I initiated a small position as a bet it will move subsequently higher and settle in a new range.

-The risk is that the company’s valuation is not very cheap on historical PE basis and any weakness in any of their endeavours might cause a re-rating downwards.
+The risk is that the company’s valuation is not cheap on historical PE basis.
+Any weakness in any of their endeavours might cause a re-rating downwards.
 If that happens, I’ll be glad to add to my position if possible.